-- If you get Janssen vaccine for your booster dose, you can get it at least 2 months after your primary series. - If you get an mRNA or protein-based vaccine for your first booster dose, you can get it at least 5 months after your last dose of a COVID-19 vaccine, whether it was a final dose of your primary series or a booster dose

-If you are at higher risk of getting very sick from COVID-19, you can have the mRNA booster dose earlier than 5 months.
+- If you get Janssen vaccine for your booster dose, you can get it at least 2 months after your primary series.
+After 1 Janssen booster dose, no more doses of the Janssen vaccine are recommended, but you can still get 1 booster dose of a bivalent mRNA vaccine. - If you get a bivalent mRNA vaccine for your booster dose, you can get it at least 5 months after your last dose.
+However, if you are at high risk of getting very sick from COVID-19, you can get a booster dose earlier than 5 months.
+Once you have had a booster dose of a bivalent mRNA vaccine, you do not need any more booster doses at this time.